sdboyer/sdboyer.io/content/vgo/intro.md

 keywords = ["golang", "go", "clapback", "dep", "dependency management", "package management"]
 +++

-When Russ started releasing his [series of blog posts introducing vgo](https://research.swtch.com/vgo) in late February, i also [put together some words](https://sdboyer.io/blog/vgo-and-dep).
-In that post, i indicated that i would be working on an assessment of vgo that i would make public as soon as i could.
+When Russ started releasing his [series of blog posts introducing vgo](https://research.swtch.com/vgo) in late February, I also [put together some words](https://sdboyer.io/blog/vgo-and-dep).
+In that post, I indicated that I would be working on an assessment of vgo that I would make public as soon as I could.
 This, finally, is that assessment, although over the past couple months it has transformed into something more.

-Over the course of reviewing vgo, i have vacillated between “this is clearly infeasible” and “this is how all software should be built" - a reflection of the sheer number of interwoven considerations in this problem space.
-Now, having largely finished my assessment, i think that both of these ostensibly contradictory positions are basically accurate.
+Over the course of reviewing vgo, I have vacillated between “this is clearly infeasible” and “this is how all software should be built" - a reflection of the sheer number of interwoven considerations in this problem space.
+Now, having largely finished my assessment, I think that both of these ostensibly contradictory positions are basically accurate.

 While vgo makes a powerful normative statement about the happy path for software development, it also ignores a number of crucial system properties, particularly those having to do with creating a workable, humane system for the people authoring code within it.
 These deficiencies lead me to believe that vgo - specifically, the minimal version selection (MVS) set of algorithms - is not fit for purpose, and we should pursue a different model.

 Making this case is not a simple matter.
 It's easy to debate the appropriate scope for a tool like this.
 What the tool does is intrinsically bound up with difficult or unknowable questions about what is reasonable to expect developers to do.
 And we have to dive deep into algorithmic properties in order to extract inferences about the social conditions that will result from them.

-To cover all that, i've broken this up into a six-post series.
+To cover all that, I've broken this up into a six-post series.
 This post outlines my concerns and plans in broad strokes, while subsequent posts look in greater detail at specific topics.
-This is not my day job, though, so i won't be publishing these rapid-fire, one day after another. i will release them as i finish them; as i write this, two more are nearly done.
+This is not my day job, though, so I won't be publishing these rapid-fire, one day after another.
+I will release them as I finish them; as I write this, two more are nearly done.

-Throughout the series, i'll be referring to three core algorithms, and to their corresponding tools:
+Throughout the series, I'll be referring to three core algorithms, and to their corresponding tools:

 - **MVS**, the engine behind vgo, as it is proposed across the blog posts and formal proposal.
 - **[gps](https://github.com/golang/dep/tree/master/gps)**, the engine behind dep, which uses a SAT-based approach.
 - **gps2** (not the final name!), a hypothetical SAT-based approach, replacing the Go toolchain like vgo, but driven by an improved version of dep's core algorithm that corrects shortcomings in both MVS and gps.

-Let's be clear: i would vastly rather be in a situation where i could reveal gps2 alongside these blog posts, as Russ did with vgo. i find the prospect of writing about hypothetical software nauseating.
+Let's be clear: I would vastly rather be in a situation where I could reveal gps2 alongside these blog posts, as Russ did with vgo.
+I find the prospect of writing about hypothetical software nauseating.
 But time is short, vgo is on the march, and it's impossible to make this evaluation of MVS constructive and useful without a coherent alternative against which to compare. gps/dep can serve as a basis for comparison at times, but the simple fact that they were designed within the constraints that a third-party tool necessarily had to operate within often makes them a poor comparison.

 That leaves me no other choice than to write these posts with references to an as-yet-unwritten algorithm.
-On the plus side, i've written such an algorithm before, and gps2 wouldn't be a huge departure from dep or vgo - more of a happy union.
+On the plus side, I've written such an algorithm before, and gps2 wouldn't be a huge departure from dep or vgo - more of a happy union.
 The final post in this series will describe gps2, and a toolchain built around it.

 With that context out of the way, though, the right place to get this started is with the good parts of vgo.

 ## What Works in vgo

 There's a lot about vgo that's great.
-Outside of the core algorithm, Russ and i agree on almost everything.
+Outside of the core algorithm, Russ and I agree on almost everything.
 Some of what vgo proposes to introduce are things that the Go community has been craving for years, and it's wonderful to see them finally happening.
-So, with the remainder of this series being so critical of MVS, it makes it all the more important that we start with what works. i don't want to give the erroneous impression that some of vgo's other, non-MVS properties are also on my chopping block; i suspect that those are the ones that Go folks might be primarily excited about.
+So, with the remainder of this series being so critical of MVS, it makes it all the more important that we start with what works.
+I don't want to give the erroneous impression that some of vgo's other, non-MVS properties are also on my chopping block; I suspect that those are the ones that Go folks might be primarily excited about.

 Many of these are also improvements that we had contemplated with dep.
 But, because [the package management committee](https://docs.google.com/document/d/18tNd8r5DV0yluCR7tPvkMTsWD_lYcRO7NhpNSDymRr8/edit) chose to intentionally limit dep's scope in order to minimize duplication with, and ease later integration into, the Go toolchain, we never pursued them.
 Not only would a gps2-based toolchain preserve these, but the utility of some would be increased when paired with a more domain-appropriate algorithm.